-Let's get cozy!
-Wisconsin's official state pastry, the Danish Kringle, is as hygge as it gets.
-This lovely little almond pastry is perfect for slicing and sharing with friends over a cup of coffee or tea.
-It may not look like an authentic Kringle, but it tastes just like it, and it's easy to make at home while still wearing your slippers.
+Wisconsin’s official state pastry, the Danish Kringle, is a lovely little almond pastry that is perfect for slicing and sharing with friends over a cup of coffee or tea.
+It may not look like an authentic Kringle, but it tastes just like it, and it’s easy to make at home while still wearing your slippers.

 Even though this version is not authentic in appearance (it’s not shaped like a giant, edible wreath) nor in technique (there is no yeast) it’s probably going to become your go-to for coffee get-togethers, parties, and book clubs.